 This centre is located in the house of the same name in the village of La Cortinada (Ordino).
 The Cal Pal centre's mission is to promote the reflection on identity, origins and the natural and cultural heritage of Andorra.
 Its first line of work is related to dry stone construction.
 This topic comes under the organisation's ideology as it connects the mountains with the cultural and natural landscape.

 Cal Pal is one of the most representative examples of native Andorran architecture.
-Of unknown origin, there is written evidence that in 1435 it was donated to the Pal family.
+Built in 1347, the Cal Pal house started as an inn owned by Bernat Escoter and his mother, Raimunda, and it was donated, in 1435, to Joan Pal d'Ordino on the condition that it not be sold and that he live there permanently.
 Several extensions were completed in the 16th and 19th centuries.
 Restoration and reconstruction took place at the end of the 20th century, restoring its definitive appearance (which had undergone some changes in the past).
 In 2011, it was included in the General Inventory of Cultural Heritage of Andorra.

 The dry stone technique consists of binding or stacking stones without using mortar that may compact them.
 Large and small rocks are fitted together by the force of gravity alone and the skill of those who manoeuvre them into position.
 This ancient system has the great advantage of being fully adapted to the needs of the landscape in which it is found.
 In Andorra, the raw material is easy to come by, as evidenced by the scree found in the valleys, on mountain slopes or river beds.